coursum/coursum-types/README.md

 | v1             | Deprecated      | 2002 ~ Spring 2020        | [講義案内][1] (Archive) | SOI database |

 ### v3 (WIP)
-The data schema version 3 is designed for the current syllabus system (SYLLABUS SEARCH) which was released in Autumn 2020.
+The course schema version 3 is designed for the current syllabus system (SYLLABUS SEARCH) which was released in Autumn 2020.

 It will support enums for existing fields and will include the new K-Number system.

 ### v2 (Currently using)
-The data schema version 2 is designed for the current syllabus system (SYLLABUS SEARCH) which was released in Autumn 2020.
+The course schema version 2 is designed for the current syllabus system (SYLLABUS SEARCH) which was released in Autumn 2020.

 This is the current data schema used in coursum project.

 ### v1 (Deprecated)
-The data schema version 1 is designed for the old syllabus system (講義案内) which was released in 2002.
+The course schema version 1 is designed for the old syllabus system (講義案内) which was released in 2002.

 The old system became unavailable from 2020 Spring.